-Recognized by UNESCO in 2008 when it was added to the list of Intangible Cultural Heritage of Humanity, the Day of the Dead has its roots in the pre-Hispanic cultures, for whom the dead lived on in spirit, temporarily returning to earth for Día de los Muertos.
+Recognised by UNESCO in 2008 when it was added to the list of Intangible Cultural Heritage of Humanity, the Day of the Dead has its roots in the pre-Hispanic cultures, for whom the dead lived on in spirit, temporarily returning to earth for Día de los Muertos.

 Over time, pre-Hispanic rituals fused with the Catholic feast days of All Saints Day (1 November) and All Souls Day (2 November), which coincided with Mexico’s traditional maize harvest – just as Bon Om Tuk coincides with the rice harvest here in Cambodia.

-The Mexican Day of the Dead or Día de los Muertos
+Mexican Day of the Dead or Día de los Muertos

 During the Day of the Dead holidays, Mexicans make a beeline for cemeteries where they clean and decorate their ancestors’ tombstones with candles and flowers (mainly marigolds, which are loaded with symbolism, just as they are in Asia) before gathering around the grave for a picnic.

-At home, they make offerings of food, water, candles, and flowers at elaborate altars (ofrenda) dedicated to deceased loved-ones, which they adorn with photos, images of the Virgin, crosses, colourful calaveras (skulls), calacas (skeletons), and banners of pretty papel picado (perforated coloured paper cut-outs).
+At home, Mexicans make offerings of food, water, candles, and flowers at elaborate altars (ofrenda) dedicated to deceased loved-ones, which they adorn with photos, images of the Virgin, crosses, colourful calaveras (skulls), calacas (skeletons), and banners of pretty papel picado (perforated coloured paper cut-outs).

-Traditions and rituals vary from region to region but Mexicans typically hold parties with singing and dancing, and parade in public processions dressed in skeleton costumes, meant to personify death.
 The most popular character is that of the Calavera Catrina (‘dapper skeleton’), which evolved from illustrator and print-maker José Guadalupe Posada’s satirical 1910 etching called La Calavera Garbancera of a skeleton wearing the elaborate, broad-brimmed, feathered hat of a European aristocrat.

-Mexican artist Diego Rivera included Posada’s skeleton, whom he called Catrina (‘the rich’), in his 1947 mural ‘Dream of a Sunday Afternoon in Alameda Park’, dressing her in an elegant white dress and an even more flamboyant hat.
-In recent years, Catrina has become the Day of the Dead’s most iconic character and the trend to dress up as her, complete with intricately decorated face make-up, has swept the world.
+Mexican artist Diego Rivera included Posada’s skeleton, whom he called Catrina ‘the rich’, in his 1947 mural ‘Dream of a Sunday Afternoon in Alameda Park’, dressing her in an elegant white dress and an even more flamboyant hat.

-While the Day of the Dead rituals, symbolism, and costumes has long captured my imagination, the traditional food and drink of the Day of the Dead holiday has always tantalised my taste buds.
 Placed at altars and enjoyed at graveside picnics, food and drinks are intended to sate the appetites of the spirits, who work up an appetite on their long journey back to the land of living, as much as they are to be enjoyed by holiday-makers.

 Celebrating All Things Mexican